keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ]
 {% endhighlight %}

-You would not set the `dataField` parameter or set it to empty string (`"dataField": ""`).
+do not set the `dataField` parameter at all, or set it to an empty string (`"dataField": ""`).
 The following table will be extracted:

 |id|name|married|
 |--|---|---|